hmrc/frontend-template-provider/README.md

 <main id="wrapper" role="main" id="mainID" >
 ```

-*note, if you don't provide neither `mainAttributes` nor `mainClass`, no defaults will be given for both of them.
+*note, neither `mainAttributes` nor `mainClass` have default values should they not be provided.

 *Adding a beta banner at the top of your main element*